An Introduction to Blockchain Technology | SOMA.finance

 Networks like Bitcoin are what’s known as public blockchains, meaning that anyone can view the transactions that take place on the ledger as long as they have the proper software and an internet connection.

-As more of the world’s businesses and data makes the transition to Web3 and blockchain technology, it’s completely reasonable that some entities might not want their data being fully accessible by anyone in the public sphere.
+As more of the world’s businesses and data make the transition to Web3 and blockchain technology, it’s completely reasonable that some entities might not want their data to be fully accessible by anyone in the public sphere.

 Blockchain technology pros and cons

-Properly functioning blockchain networks offer a variety of benefits across a multitude of fields including finance, logistics, agriculture and government records.
-While the technology has lots to offer in the way of increasing efficiency of many of the current systems of operation, no technology is without a trade-off.
+Properly functioning blockchain ecosystems offer a variety of benefits across a multitude of fields, including finance, logistics, agriculture, and government records.
+While the technology has lots to offer in the way of increasing the efficiency of many of the current systems of operation, no technology is without a trade-off.

 - Ability to transmit payments and/or information with the need for an intermediary